fmuecke/Ipponboard/HOW_TO_BUILD.md

 	execute "all"
 	quit

-Note: In copy_files_cmd we only deploy 64bit redistributables --> TODO: make it variable
+Note: In copy_files.cmd we only deploy 64bit redistributables --> TODO: make it variable

 ### Using vcproj
 Create a VStudio project and solution file.
 You can use this for compiling or develop the source code in Visual Studio